i-pi/i-pi/docs/src/getting-started.rst

 the distribution is the main (executable) script, and can be run as long as the system has installed:

--  Python version 2.4 or greater (i-PI up to version v2.0 is not Python3 compatible)
+-  Python version 3.6 or greater (starting from version 2.0, i-PI is not Python2 compatible)

 -  The Python numerical library NumPy